 Dive into this topic by watching the video, then continue to the key concepts below.

-Psychologists break intellectual humility (IH) down into components and define it as “a nonthreatening awareness of one’s intellectual fallibility.”
+Psychologists define intellectual humility as “a nonthreatening awareness of one’s intellectual fallibility.”

 This should means a person with IH should be able to do four things:

 Not be intellectually overconfident (let go of past intellectual success in the pursuit of better ideas)

 Be willing to revise important viewpoints

 To be truly intellectually humble, you need to do all 4 of these things.
 But most of us have a harder time with some of them than others.

 Studies show that people high in IH pay more attention to evidence and are interested in the reasons that other people disagree with them, rather than just overcoming their opponents.